mui/toolpad/packages/create-toolpad-app/README.md

 # Create Toolpad App

-The simplest method to start with Toolpad is by using `create-toolpad-app`.
+The simplest method to start with Toolpad Studio is by using `create-toolpad-app`.
-This CLI tool enables you to quickly start building a new Toolpad application, with everything already set up.
+This CLI tool enables you to quickly start building a new Toolpad Studio application, with everything already set up.

 ## Interactive